domachine/penguin-medium-editor/README.md

 	$ npm i -S penguin-medium-editor

-Then edit your `package.json` file to include the component and embed the middleware.
+Then edit your `package.json` file to include the component.

 ```json
 {